 Directors' remuneration is included under administrative expenses, evaluation and exploration assets or development assets in the consolidated financial statements allocated on a systematic and rational manner.
-Remuneration by director is also separately disclosed in the directors' report on page 10.
+Remuneration by director is also separately disclosed in the directors' report on page 10 of the Annual Report and Accounts.